How Environment Variables Work in MCP

 .cursor/mcp.json

-For security best practices, see our MCP Server Security Guide.
+For comprehensive security guidance, see our MCP Server Security Guide.

 Loading .env Files

-MCP servers don't automatically load .env files.
-If your server needs values from a .env file, you have several options:
+MCP servers do not automatically load .env files.
+If your server or project uses a .env file, you need to load it explicitly.
+Here are the approaches for each language:

 Node.js Servers

-// In your server code, load dotenv at the top
+// Option 1: In your server code, import dotenv at the top

 import 'dotenv/config'